Wagner in Chicago Before Lyric

 at the age of just twenty-three.
 Over the years, he proved himself

 a valuable and distinguished asset to the company.
-A review a few
+A review a

-and alert conductors of this generation.”
-He
+learned, and alert conductors of this generation.”

-and he married his Elsa, Marion Claire*.
+station, and he married his Elsa, Marion Claire*.

 Giorgio Polacco* was responsible for most of the Italian operas done